datakurre/plonetheme.webpack/README.rst

 Plone theme template with webpack built resources
 =================================================

-WIP Plone theme example for building all Plone CSS and JavaScript resources with webpack, completely independently from Plone 5 resource registries.
+WIP Plone theme example for building all Plone CSS and JavaScript resources with webpack, completely pybassing Plone 5 resource registries.
 Also no bower, grunt or gulp is required.

 Building the included Barceloneta based theme (into ``./build``):